-E-bikes are no barrier to long rides, and this one needs a scheduled recharge stop.
+E-bikes are no barrier to long rides, and this one includes a scheduled recharge stop.
 But it’s well worth it once you get to the top of the pass!
-You will be rewarded with a 360° view in high-altitude scenery that is often a backdrop for the Tour de France.
+You'll be rewarded with a 360° view in high-altitude scenery that is often a backdrop for the Tour de France.

 ➽ Around the Lac du Verney